sophya-22/aeriscoin/.github/ISSUE_TEMPLATE.md

 General aeriscoin questions and/or support requests and are best directed to the [aeriscointalk.io forums](https://aeriscointalk.io/).

-For reporting security issues, please contact the Aeris developers on the #aeriscoin-dev Freenode IRC channel or alternatively you can email us at contact@aeriscoin.org.
+For reporting security issues, please contact the Aeriscoin developers on the #aeriscoin-dev Freenode IRC channel or alternatively you can email us at contact@aeriscoin.org.

 ### Describe the issue